Sunday, 10 July 2016

-We also spoke to a young blonde walker from Bremen who was hoping to reach Finisterre by October.
+We also spoke to a young blonde walker from Bremen who said he was hoping to reach Finisterre by October.

 About two hours after we had arrived, we saw Walter staggering in with his wooden horse, and soon afterwards, the two lost souls that I had failed to communicate with in Charavines, who were shown to a cabin.

 Vans and mobile homes began to pour through the gates, most of them Dutch.
 Presumably Clonas, being so close to the Autoroute du Soleil, was a favoured overnight stop for holiday makers on their way south.

 At the reception, we asked whether the snack bar would be open the following day, and on being told that it would, we decided to have a rest day here.
 The forecast was for ferocious heat tomorrow, but a cooler day after that.

 We noticed Walter there, also eating chips.
 He had two servings, accompanied by six soft drinks and a beer – a nicely balanced meal.